Československá obchodní banka: History

 ČSOB was established in 1964 in the former Czechoslovakia as the sole bank providing foreign trade, financing and convertible currency operations.
 After 1989, ČSOB expanded its activity to include services for entrepreneurs and for individuals.

 A major milestone in ČSOB's history was its privatisation in June 1999, when the Belgian KBC Bank (a member of the KBC Group NV) bought a 66% majority stake from the Czech government for 40 billion CZK.
 Later, in 1999, KBC bought a further 16.63% stake from the National Bank of Slovakia.
 At the same time the European Bank for Reconstruction and Development purchased 7.47% from the NBS.

 Prior to acquiring its bankrupt competitor Investiční a poštovní banka in 1999, ČSOB was the fourth-largest bank in the Czech Republic.
 The acquisition of Investiční a poštovní banka, at the time the third-largest Czech bank, brought an additional 3.3 million customers and a network of 179 branches.

 Since 1 July 2008 ČSOB Slovakia has begun to merge with Istrobanka following the latter's acquisition by KBC.

 In November 2009, KBC announced a plan to float 40% of ČSOB on the Prague Stock Exchange the following year.

+In 2010 ČSOB established the Era brand wanting to attract younger customer, but was not able to do so and in 2015 started to advertise the brand together with its subsidiary Poštovní spořitelna.

+In 2014 the CEO of ČSOB, Pavel Kavánek, who held the position for 20 years, was replaced by John Hollows.
+Kavánek went on to direct the supervisory board of ČOSB until Zdeněk Tůma took over the position in 2019.
+Hollows retired in 2022 after being with the KBC group for 25 years and was followed by Aleš Blažek, the former CEO of KBC Bank Ireland.